steviesama/netfile/README.md

 ### [github.com/spf13/cobra](https://github.com/spf13/cobra)

-This package is used after installing the cobra binary to generate the boilerplate for this cli command system as well as programmatically to in the project.
+This package is used after installing the cobra binary to generate the boilerplate for the cli command system as well as used programmatically in the project to power the cli command system.

 ### [github.com/spf13/viper](github.com/spf13/viper)